umn-devex-community/.github/profile/README.md

 ## Community Guildelines

 Here are a list of Guidelines for use:
+- This community is a place we can put code we'd like to share between teams.
 - Any Repository that has not received any updates in one year will marked as Archived and put into a read-only state.
   - Any Repository that is Archived will get an email sent out to users who have contributed to the repository as notice.
   - Each Repository may also contain a `stakeholders.txt` file in the root that contains email addresses of anyone who relies on the contents of the repository but has not contributed.
 This list will also get an email notice.